We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Ginger has natural anti-inflammatory properties, and it’s a natural treatment for heartburn and other gastrointestinal problems.
 You can add grated or sliced ginger root to recipes or smoothies or drink ginger tea to ease symptoms.

 Oatmeal is a breakfast favorite, a whole grain, and an excellent source of fiber.
-Oatmeal can absorb acid in the stomach and reduce symptoms of reflux.
+A diet high in fiber has been linked with a lower risk of acid reflux.
 Other fiber options include whole-grain breads and whole-grain rice.

 4. Noncitrus fruits